Jokke Sommer: The Perfect Flight

 In 2013, Sommer appeared in a web series called The Perfect Flight, produced by Epic TV where he performed stunts with the late Ludovic Woerth (who filmed the flights thanks to cameras attached to his helmet), and Espen Fadnes.

 In the first episode, they went to Rio in Brazil and fly near Christ the Redeemer.
 In the second one, the three friends tried to fly under the bridge of Aiguille du Midi, located in the French Alps.
 Then, they fly between the Tianmen mountains in China, where Espen Fadnes narrowly escaped collision with a cable car.
 They jumped over Piton des Neiges in the mountains of the Reunion Island in the fourth episode.

 Free by Rudimental and Emeli Sandé

 In 2013, Sommer featured in a music video for a song by Rudimental and Emeli Sandé, titled "Free."
 Sommer uses a wingsuit and glides over the Eiger mountains in the Alps, in this video it shows his childhood.
-When he was young he got bullied by some young kid and he saw an eagle flying and he thought he can fly and be free as well.
+It presents him as a young child getting bullied, but soon meeting an old man releasing an eagle to fly.
+He became inspired by it thinking he could fly just like it.